missystar/Went/Glossary-of-Terms.md

 #### Silent Call

->In terms of GSM interception, a silent call is a call originated from the GSM interceptor to a specific IMEI/IMSI, in order to make correlations between IMEI/IMSI and MSISDN (Mobile Subscriber Integrated Services Digital Network-Number, which is actually the telephone number to the SIM card in a mobile/cellular phone).
-By using the silent call, an GSM interceptor can find out a certain phone number alocated to a specific IMEI/IMSI.
+>In terms of GSM interception, a silent call is a call originated from the GSM Interceptor to a specific IMEI/IMSI, in order to make correlations between IMEI/IMSI and MSISDN (Mobile Subscriber Integrated Services Digital Network-Number, which is actually the telephone number to the SIM card in a mobile/cellular phone).
+By using the silent call, an GSM Interceptor can find out a certain phone number alocated to a specific IMEI/IMSI.
 Silent calls are a result of process known as pinging.
 This is very similar to an Internet Protocol (IP) ping.
 A silent call cannot be detected by a phone user.
 Not to be confused with Spy Call, which mean listen to phone surroundings.

 [![Silent Call](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/raw/master/DOCUMENTATION/Silent_Call.png)](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/wiki/glossary-of-terms)